 Habitat homes are not free.
-The home is sold to the partner family at a 0%, 30-year loan.
+The home is sold to the partner family with an affordable mortgage.
 In addition, each Habitat partner family must put in several hundred hours of “sweat equity,” helping to build others’ homes as well as their own.
 The sweat equity requirement involves families in helping others, and teaches them skills they can use later in maintaining and repairing their home.
 Families who turn to Habitat are typically struggling with substandard living conditions, coping with a high crime environment, are in overcrowded housing, and paying too much of their low incomes for rent.
 They come to Habitat looking for stability, opportunity and hope.
 Habitat for Humanity offers all those things, and more.

-We target families whose annual income falls approximately within 40- 60% of the Area Median Income as determined each year by HUD.
+We target families whose annual income falls approximately within 40- 70% of the Area Median Income as determined each year by HUD.
 The percent of AMI may vary slightly from year to year depending on where we are building.
-For 2013, 40 – 60% of the AMI would be annual incomes between approximately $22,400 and $33,600.
-Habitat provides a no-interest 30 year loan to our partner families.
+Habitat underwrites or facilitates an affordable loan to our partner families.

 Habitat for Humanity homes provide families a foundation on which they can build long-term financial security.
 Ultimately, we build much more than houses – the impact of home ownership is profound and lasting.
 Children’s educational performance, employment and life satisfaction, are all improved through home ownership.

 Habitat homeowners come from many walks of life.
 They are clerical workers, housekeepers, retail workers, teacher and childcare assistants, taxi drivers, food service workers and industrial production workers, to name just a few.
 Habitat homeowners have the vision and fortitude to sacrifice their time and personal comfort to give their loved ones a safe, stable place to live.